JosephAbdayem/el-barak/README.md

-# ElBarak
+# Forca Middleware

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:9001/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding